 Perimenopause means around menopause.
 It relates to the time leading up menopause, where you are getting some of the symptoms of menopause.
-For some women, that starts a year or two before menopause.
+For some women, that starts a year or 2 before menopause.
 But for others, changes start 10 years earlier, or even more.

 Perimenopause takes place because most women’s ovaries don’t just stop working overnight.
 They gradually slow down over a period of years, producing fewer eggs and releasing less of the hormones than usual.